 Remember the scene from the movie A Few Good Men when Jack Nicholson’s character shouted from the witness stand, “You want the truth?
 You can’t handle the truth!”?
 I often feel like shouting that myself.
-There are so many times I face off with leaders who want us to come in, wave the magic wand, and fix their patient satisfaction scores rather than facing the truth about the underlying culture that is at the root of poor patient satisfaction.
+There are times I face off with leaders who want us to come in, wave the magic wand, and fix their scores.
+In reality they must face the truth about the underlying culture that is at the root of poor patient satisfaction.

 Compare that to another organization with whom we recently worked.
 Their patient satisfaction scores for “likelihood of recommending” slide between the 2nd and 4th percentile.
-When we presented our recommendations, the CEO led the senior leadership team in shooting holes in the findings and arguing that they needed more analytics to justify making any changes.
+When we presented our recommendations, the CEO led the senior leadership team in shooting holes in the findings.
+They argued that they needed more analytics to justify making any changes.

 It doesn’t take a brain surgeon to see the problem.
 They want me to fix the scores, not help them deal with the underlying problems that lead to poor scores.
-I have visions of carrying the Jack Nicholson video clip around with me and, when the need arises, hit the button and let Jack tell them, “You can’t handle the truth!”
+I have visions of carrying the Jack Nicholson video clip around with me.When the need arises, hit the button and let Jack tell them, “You can’t handle the truth!”